Ewu694/Minnie-Bot/README.md

  - Users can easily split bills and know who to pay, who needs to be pay, etc.
  - Stores a local task-list hash table within its own client class mapping tasks to a unique ID
 # To-Use Bot
-Paste this link: N/A (For if I decide to make this bot available to everyone, for now contact me if you wanna use this bot, as long as I know you I'll give you the bot token.
-For others, please wait until I finish figuring out deploying this bot)
+Please message me if you'd like to use my bot so I can include your server in the list of allowed servers in the use of my bot
 # Commands (Parameters are all given in order)
 1) /hello
  - Description: Says hi to the bot